Back to museums

 What can I see at Jewish Museum London?

-L'histoire de la vie juive en Grande-Bretagne — actuellement fermé, il fonctionne comme un « musée hors les murs » en attendant de trouver un nouveau lieu.
-Current highlights include Tree of Life : histoires issues de la collection du Jewish Museum London (Tree of Life: Stories from Jewish Museum London's Collection), Legacy : l'histoire de la famille juive qui fonda J. Lyons et nourrit la Grande-Bretagne (Legacy: The Story of the Jewish Family who Founded J. Lyons and Fed Britain), Through a Queer Lens @ Manchester Jewish Museum.
+L'histoire de la vie juive en Grande-Bretagne, racontée depuis Two Rooms — l'espace provisoire du musée, installé au dernier étage de JW3 sur Finchley Road — en attendant l'ouverture d'un nouveau site permanent.
+Current highlights include Legacy : l'histoire de la famille juive qui fonda J. Lyons et nourrit la Grande-Bretagne (Legacy: The Story of the Jewish Family who Founded J. Lyons and Fed Britain), Through a Queer Lens @ Manchester Jewish Museum, Tree of Life : histoires issues de la collection du Jewish Museum London (Tree of Life: Stories from Jewish Museum London's Collection).

 Do I need to book Jewish Museum London in advance?